-to evaluate if a strategy based on routine endotracheal aspirate (ETA) cultures is better than using the ATS/IDSA guidelines to prescribe antimicrobials in ventilator associated pneumonia (VAP).
+The objectives of this study were to evaluate if a strategy based on routine endotracheal aspirate (ETA) cultures is better than using the American Thoracic Society/Infectious Diseases Society of America (ATS/IDSA) guidelines to prescribe antimicrobials in ventilator-associated pneumonia (VAP).

-the ATS/IDSA guidelines-based approach was more accurate than the ETA-based strategy, for prescribing appropriate initial empiric antibiotics in VAP, unless a sample is available ≤ 2 days of the onset of VAP.
-The ETA-based strategy led to fewer prescribed antimicrobial days.
+The ATS/IDSA guidelines-based approach was more accurate than the ETA-based strategy for prescribing appropriate, initial, empirical antibiotics in VAP, unless a sample was available ≤ 2 days of the onset of VAP.
+The ETA-based strategy led to fewer days on prescribed antimicrobials.